amazancieux/eFOKaging_review/README.md

 This repository includes data and analysis script for the following article:
 <br> <br>
-Devaluez*, Mazancieux*, & Souchay (2023).
+Devaluez, M.\*, Mazancieux, A.\*, & Souchay, C. (2023).
 Episodic and semantic feeling-of-knowing in aging: a systematic review and meta-analysis, *Scientific Report, (13)*, 16439
 <br>
 Open access [here](https://www.nature.com/articles/s41598-023-36251-9)
 <br> <br>
-*These authors contributed equally.
+\* These authors contributed equally.
 <br>
 <br>